Hamid Khan (lawyer)

-Instagram

-Educational Background
+Educational background

 Hamid Khan wrote several books that are recommended reading for Pakistani students of law.
-Hamid Khan studied law at the University of Punjab and University of Illinois and has been practising for over thirty years.
+Hamid Khan studied law at the University of Punjab and University of Illinois and has been practising for over 45 years.

 Personal life

 Hamid Khan is married to Gulnaz Khan and has three sons and one daughter.
 One of his sons, Sikandar, is also a lawyer.
-Hamid Khan has three granddaughters (Rubeena, Malaak and Sheza) from his daughter (Fizza Khan).
+Hamid Khan has six granddaughters and one grandson (Rubeena, Malaak, Paniz, Saviz, Shiza, Sophia and Shershah).
 His daughter-in-law, Shirin Sadeghi, is an Al-Jazeera English contributor.
-She is married to his second son, Dilawar.
+She is married to his third son, Dilawar.

 Professional background

-Khan a prominent lawyer has served as the chairman executive committee (CEC) & Vice-Chairman of Pakistan Bar Council, former vice-Chairman of Punjab Bar Council, former President of the Supreme Court Bar Association of Pakistan.
-In earlier positions he served as the President of the Lahore High Court Bar Association (1992–93).
-He is an Advocate of the Supreme Court and High Courts of Pakistan and is one of the founding partners of Cornelius, Lane and Mufti, a law firm based at Lahore.
+Khan a prominent lawyer has served as the chairman executive committee (CEC) and vice-chairman of Pakistan Bar Council, former vice-chairman of Punjab Bar Council, former President of the Supreme Court Bar Association of Pakistan.
+In earlier positions he served as the president of the Lahore High Court Bar Association (1992–93).
+He is an advocate of the Supreme Court and High Courts of Pakistan and is one of the founding partners of Cornelius, Lane and Mufti, a law firm based at Lahore.

-Lawyer of Chief Justice
+Lawyer of chief justice

-Khan was the lawyer of the Chief Justice of Pakistan, Mr. Justice Iftikhar Muhammad Chaudhry, when General Pervez Musharraf put forward a reference against the Chief Justice and Chaudhary decided to defend his case in the court.
-Hamid Khan contributed considerably to the Lawyers' Movement of Pakistan which led to the restoration of Chaudhry as Chief Justice of Pakistan.
+Khan was the lawyer of the chief justice of Pakistan, Mr. Justice Iftikhar Muhammad Chaudhry, when General Pervez Musharraf put forward a reference against the chief justice and Chaudhary decided to defend his case in the court.
+Hamid Khan contributed considerably to the Lawyers' Movement of Pakistan, which led to the restoration of Chaudhry as Chief Justice of Pakistan.
 Khan regularly lectures on various legal subjects at Punjab University, the Civil Services Academy, the National Institute of Public Administration and the Pakistan Administrative Staff College.

 Books authored

-He has authored five books on legal subjects, three of which-Islamic Law of Inheritance, Principles of Administrative Law and Administrative Tribunals for civil Servants in Pakistan-are prescribed as Textbooks at law schools.
+He has authored six books on legal subjects, three of which-Islamic Law of Inheritance, Principles of Administrative Law and Administrative Tribunals for civil Servants in Pakistan-are prescribed as Textbooks at law schools.
 He is an Ebert and DAAD Fellow, as well as a member of The Hague Academy of International Law.
 His book "Constitutional and Political History of Pakistan" is taught at the LLB level, and is a comprehensive reference on the making of Pakistan.
-His work is also taught at the LLM level.
+His books are also taught at the LLM level.